EBISPOT/ols4/README.md

 * Much faster dataload (loads the OBO foundry in hours instead of days)
 * Modular dataload pipeline with decoupled, individually testable stages
 * Automated CI testing of the dataload with minimal testcase ontologies
-* A lossless data representation: everything in the OWL is preserved in the databases
+* A lossless data representation: everything in the ontology is preserved in the databases
+* Coverage of the whole OWL2 spec, and also loads vocabularies defined purely in RDFS
 * Uses updated versions of Solr and Neo4j (no embedded databases, no MongoDB)
 * React frontend using Redux and Tailwind
 * Backwards compatibility with the OLS3 API